Kool G Rap: Legacy

 He is also often very highly rated in terms of his technical ability and is often ranked alongside other highly regarded golden age MCs, such as Big Daddy Kane, Rakim, and KRS-One.
-In Jay-Z's track 'Encore', Jay-Z raps, "hearing me rap is like hearing G Rap in his prime".
+In Jay-Z's track "Encore", Jay-Z raps, "hearing me rap is like hearing G Rap in his prime".
 Allmusic calls him "one of the greatest rappers ever", "a master", and "a legend".

 A number of rappers, such as Ice Cube, Rakim, Big Daddy Kane, Lloyd Banks, and Nas have put him in their lists of favorite rappers.
-Kool Moe Dee ranked Kool G Rap at No. 14 in his book There's A God on the Mic: The True 50 Greatest MCs, and MTV gives him an 'Honorable Mention' in their Greatest MCs of All Time list.
+Kool Moe Dee ranked Kool G Rap at No. 14 in his book There's A God on the Mic: The True 50 Greatest MCs, and MTV gave him an "Honorable Mention" in their Greatest MCs of All Time list.

 Rhyme technique

 Kool G Rap is known for using complex multisyllabic rhymes since his debut, and this remains a hallmark of his style, along with his rapid-fire delivery and "superhuman breath control".
-He is known for rapping with as many multisyllabic rhymes as possible, sometimes all in the same rhyme scheme for a whole verse, such as on Sway & King Tech's "The Anthem".
+He is known for rapping with as many multisyllabic rhymes as possible.

 He has also been cited as one of hip-hop's greatest storytellers, alongside Slick Rick and Notorious B.I.G., with "laser-like visual descriptions", and "vivid narratives".
 Rolling Stone states that, "Live and Let Die continued G Rap's reign as rap music's premier yarn-spinner".

-Kool G Rap provided the foreword for the 2009 book How to Rap: The Art & Science of the Hip-Hop MC, also providing insight into his rhyming technique.
+Kool G Rap provided the foreword for the 2009 book How to Rap: The Art & Science of the Hip-Hop MC, in which he also provided insight into his rhyming technique.